 Climbing Kilimanjaro is a great adventure.
 But it’s an adventure that needs some serious planning, preparations and decisions.
-One of the most important choices to make when planning to summit Africa’s highest mountain is obviously which is the best route to take?
+One of the most important choices to make when planning to summit Africa’s highest mountain is obviously which route to take?

 There is not a quick and easy answer.
 Each route up this incredible mountain has its own distinctive features and drawcards, as well it’s potential drawbacks.
 To get a sense of what route might work best for you, read through our list below.

 Tackling Kilimanjaro is a very personal journey for many.
 If there are specific dates, routes or any other individual preferences, a private climb will be best suited to your needs.
-These are perfect for groups of friends or families who want to make the journey in a small enclosed group.
-These routes are extremely versatile and allow you to setup your Kilimanjaro experience according to your own needs.
-If this is the type of journey you are looking for, please see our private climbs.
+These private climbs are perfect for groups of friends or families who want to make the journey in a small intimate group.
+These routes are extremely versatile and allow you to create your Kilimanjaro experience according to your own needs.
+If this is the type of journey you are looking for, have a look at our private climbs.

 If you are a solo hiker or would like to join a group of like-minded hikers ready to tackle the mountain, scheduled climbs are your best option.
-Anywhere between 5 and 10 hikers can depart on a scheduled climb, where new bonds and friendships are often formed.
-Prices are fixed making this the most cost effective choice for getting to the top of Kilimanjaro.
-If this sounds like the right option for you, see our scheduled climbs on offer.
+Anywhere between five and ten hikers can depart on a scheduled climb, where new bonds and friendships are often formed.
+Prices are fixed making this the most cost-effective choice for getting to the top of Kilimanjaro.
+If this sounds like the right option for you, have a look at our scheduled climbs .

-If you are still not sure, contact one of our experienced sales consultants to weigh up the pros and cons.
-If you have any questions, our consultants will be happy to help.
+If you are still not sure, contact one of our experienced sales consultants to weigh up the pros and cons of private and scheduled climbs.
 In the meantime, get a first idea on which route to take to the top:

 When it comes to the camping routes on Kilimanjaro, Machame is the most popular.
-It is a well-priced option and offers climbers some of the best views and all the highlights of the western approach such as the Shira plateau, Lava Tower and the breathtaking Great Barranco wall.
-It is a challenging route, but has a good acclimatization profile.
+It is a well-priced option and offers climbers some of the best views and all the highlights of the western approach such as the Shira plateau, Lava Tower and the breath-taking Great Barranco wall.
+It is a challenging route, but has a good acclimatisation profile.

 If you are reasonably fit and like a challenge, then the Machame route is the a good one to choose.
-Be aware that in season (end of Dec to mid Feb and in July/August) this route tends to get busy.
-Machame route descends along the Mweka route which ends almost in Moshi town, reducing the return driving time to return to the hotel.
+Be aware that in season (end of December to mid-February and in July/August) this route tends to get busy.

-Usually the standard tour for Machame requires at least six days.
+Usually the Machame tour requires at least six days.
 You will be faced with some technical and steep passages that will leave your heart beating with excitement.
 Accommodation is in tents and the route is available as a scheduled climb (starting on Fridays) or as a private climb (you choose your day of departure).

 Unlike other routes, Marangu ascends and descends on the same path, but climbers still experience a variety of flora and fauna of Kilimanjaro.
 Marangu route offers a good experience of all the climate zones and magnificent views of the smaller peak, Mawenzi.